Parsa-Sedigh/mastering-postgres-francis/2-data-types.md

 - if you pass negative as scale, like: select 1234567.345::numeric(5, -2).
 It will round it from decimal place to 2 places in.
 - the precision, represents number of significant un-rounded digits.

+Note: numeric is a varying size datatype like varchar and text, unlike integers and floats.
+Since it allows any number, the num of required bytes does change.

 numeric(<precision>, <scale>): the total number of digits is called **precision**. allowed number of digits after fraction point is **scale**.
 ```postgresql
 -- we can represent 12.345 as numeric(5, 3) without losing precision